 An important aspect of safety is individual responsibility for one’s own health & safety.
 Even with the best supervision, each individual firefighter will occasionally be required to make personal decisions concerning their safety.
-It is important that individual responsibility be taught as the basis for a viable safety program.
+It is important that individual responsibility is taught as the basis for a viable safety program.
 Some of those individual responsibilities are:

 - Fitness for duty.
 Begin each work shift both mentally and physically prepared for the rigors of wildland firefighting.
-Getting adequate sleep, maintaining a healthy diet, and proactively participating in physical training are the foundation of “My Safety.”
+Getting adequate sleep, maintaining a healthy diet, and proactively participating in physical training is the foundation of “My Safety.”

-- Utilization of personal protective equipment.
+- Utilization of personal protective equipment (PPE).
 Wear your PPE without being told.
 Each individual is responsible for performing their own risk assessments.
 If a hazard is identified that can be mitigated by wearing a particular PPE component it should be utilized.
 Fireline supervisors have more important duties to focus on other than performing glove patrol.

 - Following safe work practices.
 Using a spotter when backing up vehicles is the prudent and professional course of action.
 If you are unsure of how to perform a job task safely, ask your supervisor or experienced coworker.

 - Using the correct reference materials is an important aspect of safety.
 You should have a working knowledge of the Interagency Standards for Fire & Fire Aviation Operations (Red Book), Incident Response Pocket Guide (IRPG), PMS 461, and your local operating guidelines.

 - Ensure instructions are clearly understood.
 Communication is a basic responsibility for all fire personnel.
 Ask appropriate questions to clarify uncertain issues.
 Speak up when you observe hazards that may place yourself or others at risk.